 Because life's too short to build products nobody wants.

-I bring nearly 20 years of experience with web and mobile design.
+I bring over 20 years of experience with web and mobile design.
 As a web designer, I was deep in the trenches during the first dot-com boom, bending the nascent technology to produce what were then cutting-edge web sites and online environments.